 Kalo and Olive "Hummus" was born using kalo grown by SOL at HK, and fair trade, organic Palestinian olive oil from a farming collective in the West Bank.
 The community loved the "hummus" and the delicious olive oil also available at the SOL table at the farmers market.* In addition to helping SOL feed all the foster animals, nearly 500 olive trees were donated to farmers in Palestine as a way of giving back and showing solidarity.
 A beautiful partnership was formed between Canaan Palestine and Seed Of Love Hawai'i.

-*Olive oil still available for purchase to support SOL & olive farmers
+*Olive oil is available for purchase to support SOL & olive farmers

 Over the years at HK, SOL helped a number of kūpuna say goodbye to their beloved pets by providing a final resting place, complete with a memorial kukui tree, in what blossomed into a kukui grove.